-This research brief from our 4th Annual Workplace Benefits Study shows that while working Americans continue to rely on their employee benefits as the foundation of their household’s financial security, attitudes toward the value of benefits declined over the past two years.
+This research brief from our 4th Annual Workplace Benefits Study shows that while working Americans continue to rely on their employee benefits as the foundation of their household’s financial protection, attitudes toward the value of benefits declined since 2014.
 Learn about the reasons behind this troubling shift and what it means for both working Americans and for employers.

 Working Americans are feeling a financial pinch

 3 in 5 working Americans say their employee benefits contribute positively to their financial protection.
 It is evident they rely on the financial products and services available through the workplace.
 But, as employers focus on strategies to control benefits costs, such as implementing high deductible health plans (HDHPs) and increasing cost-sharing, the rise in out-of-pocket costs has workers feeling the financial pinch – and valuing their employee benefits less.

 This is reflected in a decline in Guardian’s Benefits Value Index (BVI) score* – a measure of the perceived value of employee benefits - from 7.1 in 2014 to 6.7 in 2016.

 Increased out-of-pocket medical expenses are affecting working Americans’ financial well-being and health care behaviors

 A majority of working Americans are unable to afford an unexpected medical expense of $3,000.
 Most would not be able to pay from a checking or savings account and would need to rely on a variety of other means.